OWASP/ASVS/4.0/en/0x01-Frontispiece.md

 ## About the Standard

-The Application Security Verification Standard is a list of application security requirements or tests that can be used by architects, developers, testers, security professionals, and even consumers to define what a secure application is.
+The Application Security Verification Standard is a list of application security requirements or tests that can be used by architects, developers, testers, security professionals, tool vendors, and consumers to define, build, test and verify secure applications.

 ## Copyright and License

 ![license](../images/license.png)
-Copyright © 2019 The OWASP Foundation.
+Copyright © 2008-2019 The OWASP Foundation.
 This document is released under the [Creative Commons Attribution ShareAlike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-## Release Candidate

-This version is essentially the final version.
-Please don't use it just yet.
-If you spot issues, please log an issue here: https://github.com/OWASP/ASVS/issues

-Version 4.0, 2019
+Version 4.0, March 2019

 ## Project Leads